 Electrical current is 100 volts, 60Hz in the west (Osaka, Kyoto, Nagoya, Hiroshima); 100 volts, 50Hz in eastern Japan (Tokyo, Sapporo, Yokohoma).
 Flat two- and three-pin plugs are used.

 The international access code for Japan is +81.
 The outgoing code depends on what network is used to dial out on (e.g. 001 for KDD) followed by the relevant country code (e.g. 0011 for the United States).
 City/area codes are in use, e.g. (0)3 for Tokyo and (0)82 for Hiroshima.
 Local calls can be made from any public phone, but only some allow international calls.
 Telephone cards are sold at kiosks and from vending machines.
 The local mobile phone operators use technology that is not always compatible with international networks, but 3G has roaming agreements with most international networks, and local handsets can be hired from the airport and various other locations.
 Internet cafes are widely available.
 Wifi is freely available in most hotels and larger restaurants.

 Emergencies: 110 (Police); 119 (Ambulance/Fire)

-Kansai Airport Transportation Enterprise and other bus operators offer scheduled express bus services, called Airport Limousines, servicing Kansai International Airport.
+Kansai Airport Transportation Enterprise and other bus operators offer scheduled express bus services, called "Airport Limousines", for Kansai International Airport.
 The Haruka express train connects the airport to Tennoji, Shin-Osaka, and Kyoto Station.
-Other trains are available to Kyobashi Station, and Namba Station, from which various connections can be made.
+Other trains are available to Kyobashi Station and Namba Station, from which various connections can be made.
 There are also high-speed ferry services from Kansai to Kobe Airport.

 Rental cars are available at the airport from Nippon, Nissan, Toyota, Orix, and Times Car Rental.